 Most lawyers find it difficult to ask their clients to refer them to their family members or friends.
 Asking for referrals could make any professional feel uncomfortable not just lawyers.
 But referrals are a very important aspect of business development.
-It’s one of the best ways to keep your company afloat while spending less money on law firm marketing.
+It’s one of the best ways to keep your company afloat while spending less money on law firm marketing in Toronto.
 How then do you go about getting referrals from previous clients?

 How To Get More Referrals

 Research shows that lawyers get more than 70% of new business from referrals.
 The trick in getting the most referrals is knowing when and how to ask for them.
 Below are a few ideas on how to get the most referrals:

 - Ask referrals from clients who you’ve developed a meaningful relationship with and they know and trust you.
 Make sure they know exactly what you like, what area of law you specialize in and how you can help people.